zakariamagdyz/Mazady-task/README.md

    - Created a comprehensive system design diagram that visually represents the task logic, helping the development team understand the component's architecture and flow.
 [System Design Diagram](./system-design/Mazady-SD.md)

-By completing these tasks, you've not only enhanced the accessibility, performance, and user experience of the static page but also created a robust and reliable form component.
-These efforts contribute significantly to the overall quality of the front-end development project.